ZackaryWright/DSA/README.md

-# Data Structures & Algorithms Notes
+# Data Structures & Algorithms Notes 📖

+### Hey everyone!
+This is basically a compilation of my notes and practice questions that I have used to study for coding interviews.
+I am making this public and hope that this is helpful as a resource in your studying too!

 ## Table of Contents
 - [Arrays](https://github.com/ZackaryWright/DSA#arrays)